Dynamic Kernel Graph Sparsifiers: Introduction

-\begin{definition}[Sketch of approximation to matrix multiplication] Given a geometric graph $G$ with respect to point set $P$ and kernel function $\mathsf K$, and an $n$-dimensional vector $v$, we want to maintain a low dimensional sketch of an approximation to the multiplication result $L_G v$, where an $\varepsilon$-approximation to multiplication result $Mx$ is a vector $b$ such that $\|b-Mx\|_{M^\dagger}\leq \varepsilon \|Mx\|_{M^\dagger}$. \end{definition}
+\begin{definition}[Sketch of approximation to matrix multiplication] Given a geometric graph $G$ with respect to point set $P$ and kernel function $\mathsf K$, and an \rebuttal{$n$-dimensional vector $x$}, we want to maintain a low dimensional sketch of an approximation to the multiplication result \rebuttal{$L_G x$}, where an $\epsilon$-approximation to multiplication result \rebuttal{$L_G x$} is a vector $b$ such that \rebuttal{$\| b - L_Gx\|_2 \leq \epsilon \cdot \| L_G \|_F \cdot \|x\|_2$}. \end{definition}

-\begin{definition}[Sketch of approximation to Laplacian solving] Given a geometric graph $G$ with respect to point set $P$ and kernel function $\mathsf K$, and an $n$-dimensional vector $b$, we want to maintain a low dimensional sketch of an approximation to the multiplication result $L_G^\dagger b$. \end{definition}
+We also give the formal definition of the sketching approximation to Laplacian solving here. \begin{definition}[Sketch of approximation to Laplacian solving] Given a geometric graph $G$ with respect to point set $P$ and kernel function $\mathsf K$, and an $n$-dimensional vector $b$, we want to maintain a low dimensional sketch of an approximation to the multiplication result $L_G^\dagger b$, i.e., a vector $\wt{z}$ such that $\|\wt{z} - L_G^\dagger b\|_2 \le \epsilon \cdot \|L_G^\dagger\|_F \cdot \|b\|_2$ \end{definition}

 We here explain the necessity of maintaining a sketch of an approximation instead of the directly maintaining the multiplication result in the dynamic regime.
 Let the underlying geometry graph on $n$ vertices be $G$ and the vector be $v\in\R^n$.
 When a $d$-dimensional point is moved in the geometric graph, a column and a row are changed $L_G$.
 We can assume the first row and first column are changed with no loss of generality.
 When this happens, if the first entry of $v$ is not 0, all entries will change in the multiplication result.
 Therefore, it takes at least $\Omega(n)$ time to update the multiplication result exactly.
 In order to spend subpolynomial time to maintain the multiplication result, we need to reduce the dimension of vectors.
 Therefore, we use a sketch matrix with $m = \poly \log(n)$ rows.
-In addition, dynamic algorithms has been widely used in many of the optimization tasks.
-Usually, most optimization analysis are robust against noises and errors, such as linear programming \cite{cls19,jswz21}, semidefinite programming \cite{hjstz21} and sum of squares method \cite{jnw22}.
-Approximate solutions are sufficient to for these optimizations.

-\subsection{Our Results}
+\section{Our Results}

-For the dynamic sparsifier problem, we show that there is an algorithm to maintain the spectral sparsifier of a geometric graph in subpolynomial time.
+Our first main result is a dynamic sparsifier for geometric graphs, with subpolynomial update time in the oblivious adversary model.